HMS Manchester (15): Aftermath

 The Admiralty convened a Board of Enquiry on 16 September to establish the facts of the cruiser's loss using testimony provided by available witnesses.
 Rear-Admiral Bernard Rawlings, Assistant Chief of the Naval Staff (Foreign), and the First Sea Lord, Admiral Dudley Pound reviewed the board's findings and believed that Drew's actions showed a lack of determination to fight his ship.
 Pound further believed that this disqualified Drew from ever again commanding a ship unless further inquiry proved otherwise.
 First Lord of the Admiralty A. V. Alexander concurred with Pound's comments on 9 October.

 The interned crew was released after French North Africa joined Free France and all had arrived back in Britain by 25 November.
 Drew was ordered to write a report on the loss of his ship five days later by the Admiralty and forwarded his report on 7 December.
-A week later the Admiralty ordered that a court martial be convened for the loss of Manchester under Article 92 of the Naval Discipline Act of 1866 and it began on 2 March 1943.
+A week later the Admiralty ordered that a court martial be convened for the loss of Manchester under article 92 of the Naval Discipline Act 1866 (29 & 30 Vict. c.
+109) and it began on 2 March 1943.